salesforce/lwc-rfcs/text/0000-canonical-metadata.md

     - **Answer:** Collect metadata only about component classes and any exported class.
 A component class is one that extends LightningElement.
 5. Should imports/module references/component references be renamed to "dependencies"?
 6. Can a script file import a css module and should such an import have a separate ModuleReference.type?
+    - **Answer:** No
 7. At bundle level we should be able to to deduce if the bundle is a 'Component' or 'LightningElement'?
+    - **Answer:** No. The following steps describes the alternative.
+    - BundleMetadata provides the entry file name.
+User will have to lookup if the entry file type is a js file.
+    - The ScriptFile metadata object provides a reference to the mainClass of the file, if one exists.
+    - If Class metadata object has a field called isComponentClass to indicate of the class extends LightningElement.
 8. Should metadata collection phase produce diagnostics information?
 Diagnostics is information about errors that occurred during metadata collection.
 Is that the responsibility of the compilation phase?
+    - **Answer:** Yes.
+Diagnostics are included as part of metadata.

 # Future work
 * Make usage of `lightning/platformResourceLoader` statically analyzable.
 A separate RFC will be required for this work.
 Initial suggestion is to take the same approach as hints for dynamic imports.